JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 <figure>
 <img src="fig8.svg" width="600px">
 <figcaption>In this figure we verify that we're able to correctly simulate correlations in data.
 We're using $\rho$ = 0.5 which should result in $d_z$ being equal to $d$.
-Unlike my initial efforts where I simply swapped functions and the resulting power curves for paired and unpaired testing overlapped, here a correlation in the data has been successfully added so that the correlated data matches what we would expect if we had instead analytically converted to $d_z$.
+Unlike my initial efforts where I simply swapped functions and the resulting power curves for paired and unpaired testing were essentially the same, here a correlation in the data has been successfully added so that the correlated data matches what we would expect if we had instead analytically converted to $d_z$.
 </figcaption>
 </figure>

 This means that if we weren't aware of the equation to convert $d$ to $d_z$, we could simply simulate our correlation and compute the resulting power.

-## Is the Equation Correct ##
+## Is the Equation Correct? ##

 Being reasonably certain that our simulations of correlation are correct, we can use these simulations to check the analytical solution that translates $d$ to $d_z$.
-To do this we'll calculate $d_z$ on our data while varying the correlation between our two groups which themselves will have a fixed effect size of $d=1$.
+To do this we'll calculate $d_z$ on our data while varying the correlation between our two groups which themselves will have a fixed effect size of $d=1$ (although you could presumably use a different value and get similar results).

 If we rearrange variables that equate $d_z$ and $d$ we get: